imagej/imagej.github.io/pages/Image_Intensity_Processing.md

 highlights.
 Increasing contrast is generally used to make objects in an image more distinguishable.

-Adjust the brightness and contrast with  to make visualization of the image easier.
+Adjust the brightness and contrast with {% include bc content="Image |
+Adjust | Brightness/Contrast..." %} to make visualization of the image easier.

 Press the *Auto* button to apply an intelligent contrast stretch to the *the image display*.
 Brightness and contrast is adjusted by taking into